flyconnectome/bigclust2/README.md

 }
 ```

+### `meta` File (required)

 The metadata file contains information about each observation (e.g. neuron) in the dataset:
 - `id` (required): unique identifier for each observation (e.g. neuron)
 - `label` (required): labels to use for the scatter plot
 - `dataset` (required): which dataset the observation belongs to (e.g. "hemibrain", "FAFB", etc.); this is used for markers in the scatter plot but also for neuroglancer sources and updating/pushing annotation
 - `color` (optional): colors used for markers in the scatter plot and for meshes in the 3D viewer
+- `source` (optional): URLs or identifiers for the source of the observation (used for loading morphology in the 3D viewer)
+- `x` / `y` (optional): pre-computed low-dimensional embeddings for the scatter plot (if not provided in a separate `embeddings` file)

+The optional columns have to be explicitly specified in the `info` file (see above) so that BigClust knows how to use them!

+Any additional columns are loaded and can be used for coloring, filtering, etc. in the GUI.

+### `distances` File (optional)

+The distances file contains pairwise distances between observations (e.g. neurons) in the dataset.
+This is optional but can be used for computing fidelity metrics and for feature selection.
+The file should be in Parquet (recommended) or Apache Arrow Feather format and contain a square matrix of shape `(n_observations, n_observations)`.
+Index and column names should be IDs matching the order of the `id` column in the `meta` file.

+### `features` File (optional)

+The features file contains high-dimensional features for each observation (e.g. neuron) in the dataset.
+This is optional but can be used for feature selection and for exploring the relationship between features and embeddings.
+The file should be in Parquet (recommended) or Apache Arrow Feather format and contain a matrix of shape `(n_observations, n_features)`.
+The index should be integers matching the order of the `id` column in the `meta` file.
+You can use Multi-Index columns to organize features into groups (e.g. upstream vs downstream connections).

 ### Multiple Datasets